Protect Our Produce

 - Facilitate a quick discussion about the topic of the activity brief.

-- Use the “Think like a…” question(s) on the activity brief to activate your pupils' prior knowledge.
+- Use the “Think like a…” question(s) on the activity brief to activate your students' prior knowledge.

-- Introduce your pupils to the activity brief and challenge.
+- Introduce your students to the activity brief and challenge.

-- Brainstorm with your pupils to define the success criteria for this challenge
+- Brainstorm with your students to define the success criteria for this challenge

 - Use the lesson's key objectives to create a list of success criteria together.